-The Board wants research to form an integral part of the Charity's activities and a budget allocation for research has been made available year-on-year for the last seven years.
+The Board of Trustees is keen for research to form an integral part of the Charity's activities and a budget allocation for research has been made available year-on-year for the last eight years.
 Through our research funding we are constantly looking for ways to support people with arthritis and develop a better understanding of arthritis and its effects on people's lives.

-We were approached by over 30 university undergraduates and postgraduates to ask our members if they would be willing to help with their research.
-We have also been approached by Universities to support their research.
+We were approached by over 50 university undergraduates and postgraduates, Health Watch organisations and the NHS to ask our members if they would be willing to help with their research.
+We have also been approached by universities to support their research.